tvartom/ansible-collection-serveradmin/README.md

 7. Begin installation

-Set Root Password and Create a main user.
-Make main user administrator (sudoer).
+Set Root Password and user if wanted.
+(The user will be set up by `<prefix>_ansible_serveradmin`, so not needed.)

 Wait and Reboot!

-9. From now on can you ssh to the machine.
+9. From now on can you SSH to the machine.

 To find ip-address login and run `ip addr` on the machine.
 Use `ssh -A <ip address>` or Putty (with agent forwarding).

-8. Login with main user and run `sudo dnf update`
+8. Login with main user or as root and run `sudo dnf update`

+9. Continue with `Bootstrap a server`

-## Bootstrap a server
+### Bootstrap a server

+When asked for `### Serveradmin-repository on Github ###` you need to give details for the configuration repo.

-Run:
+1. Run:
 ```
 curl https://raw.githubusercontent.com/tvartom/ansible-collection-serveradmin/master/tools/bootstrap.sh -o bootstrap.sh
 sudo bash bootstrap.sh
 ```

+2. Log out, log in again.
+(With root if no user is created yet)

+3. Run: `<prefix>_ansible_serveradmin` to set up all main components of the server

+4. Log out, log in as main user (This should now be possible with public-key authentication)

+5. Run: Any datamigration, if your applications is dependent on it.
+(Remember to have agent forward activated for your ssh-connection)

+6. Run: `<prefix>_ansible_applications` to set up all application-instances on this server.
+This will configure nginx, redis, php, mariadb, sign ssl-certificate etc.

+7. Only for devmode, Run `<prefix>_init_devmode` (This must be run by the devmode user)

+8. Run: `<prefix>_deploy` for every application.
+This will pull down your source code, and deploy it.

+### Bootstrap devmode

+See `Bootstrap a server`.

+Step 7 will initiate all git repos for your applications.
+This are placed in `/home/<devmode_user>/workspace` and accesible with Samba or NFS.

+Step 8 give you the option to deploy `devmode_infopage`.
+When you done that, you can reach a infopage by open that ip-adress in your webbrowser.
+The page give you som basic information including config to paste in your local hosts-file, to be able to access your applications on the server.

 ## License